 - 1. All students shall prepare and submit project report as part of the programme.
 The project has to be undertaken on an individual basis. - 2.
 The general guidelines of PGCSS Regulations 2019 of M G University shall apply for both Internal and External Evaluations of Project Report. - 3.
 The Project shall be done under the supervision and guidance of faculty of the department. - 4.
-The project work shall commence atleast by third semester.
-Students shall submit the report in the prescribed format atleast two weeks before the commencement of end semester examination of the fourth semester or time frame prescribed by the University for viva voce, whichever is earlier.

-- 5. The area of project shall be related to History/ Culture/ related fields/ and may be closely associated to the area of specialization.
+The project work shall commence at least by third semester.
+Students shall submit the report in the prescribed format at least two weeks before the commencement of end semester examination of the fourth semester or time frame prescribed by the University for viva voce, whichever is earlier. - 5.
+The area of project shall be related to History/ Culture/ related fields/ and may be closely associated to the area of specialization.
 Topics shall also be selected with the help of linkages with industry or policy making bodies. - 6.
 The student shall submit copies of project report, either printed or typed in A4 papers.
-There shall be a minimum of 40 pages and a maximum of 75 pages.
-The report may be hardbound or softbound or spirally bound and the printing can be either double sided or single sided.
+There shall be a minimum of 50 pages and there is no limit for maximum pages.
+The report may be hardbound or soft bound or spirallybound and the printing can be either double sided or single sided.
 A softcopy of the report may also be submitted to the department. - 7.
-The report shall contain the following: - \ Title page with topic, details of the student with register number, supervisor details and month and year of submission. - Certificate from Supervising teacher and counter signed by the Head of the Department with department seal. - Declaration by the student which shall include plagiarism details also.
+The report shall contain the following:

+- Title page with topic, details of the student with register number, supervisor details and month andyear of submission. - Certificate from Supervising teacher and counter signed by the Head of the Department with department seal. - Declaration by the student which shall include plagiarism details also.
 The relevant guidelines issue by UGC and University shall strictly be adhered to. - Acknowledgement - Contents - Preferably 5 chapters including Introduction and Conclusion - Bibliography.

-(References may be presented in MLA style (7th Edition)
+(References may be presented in MLA style format)